amirfahmideh/PayaG4.SDK/README.md

-# PataG4.SDK
+# PayaG4.SDK

-SDK to communicate too Pouya web service for developers
+SDK for communicate to Pouya(ERP), Web service for developers Let's Code!